uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: Ten ♦/Pentacles
   + upright: wealth, financial security, family, long-term success, contribution, legacy, culmination, inheritance
   + reversed: fleeting success, lack of stability, lack of resources, the dark side of wealth, financial loss
++ The Wanderer's Oracle: Heaven ‖ Light
+  + situation: The Wanderer has made good progress under clear skies today.
+The sun has begun to descend in the west.
+  + admonition: Your destination is close, perhaps even in sight.
+One final push and you'll arrive.
 + Greek Myth: The Odyssey - 9\.
 The Beggar at the Palace
   + overview: With the general outline of a plan, Odysseus must "silently endure a host of indignities, submit to men's violent acts" while he evaluates the characters of his servants and watches for the opportunity